 PUGET SOUND WATERSHEDS

 Puget Sound is a deep, vast, and complex ecosystem.
 The region encompasses mountains, farmlands, cities, rivers, forests, and wetlands.
 Within the Puget Sound region, 16 salmon recovery chapter areas are defined.
-In addition, there are nine local integrating organizations (LIOs) around Puget Sound that coordinate closely with the salmon recovery watersheds to advance priorities as strategies for local ecosystem recovery.
+In addition, there are 10 local integrating organizations (LIOs) around Puget Sound that coordinate closely with the salmon recovery watersheds to advance priorities as strategies for local ecosystem recovery.

 Each watershed has its own unique geographic, urban, suburban, and rural areas.
 The Puget Sound Partnership collaborates with partners throughout the entire region to ensure that salmon recovery efforts work toward protecting Chinook salmon, steelhead, and the rich biodiversity of species that rely on Puget Sound.
 It is within each of these local watersheds that recovery takes place.
 Tribes, lead entities, local jurisdictions, and community-based organizations work together to protect and restore habitat and get the word out about the importance of keeping Puget Sound clean and protected.